After substation shooting, federal regulator orders review of security standards - NewsBreak

 After substation shooting, federal regulator orders review of security standards

 The Federal Energy Regulatory Commission last week called for a review of the physical security of the utility’s power systems.
 The order comes after attacks on substations in North Carolina, Ohio, Oregon and Washington state.
-(Photo by Justin Sullivan/Getty Images)
+(Justin Sullivan/Getty Images)

 Less than two weeks after gunfire damaged two Duke Energy substations in Moore County, N.C., knocking out power to about 45,000 people, federal regulators ordered a review of security standards at electric transmission facilities and control centers.